Reparo de Metralhadora automatizada X

 Remax (Reparo de Metralhadora Automatizada X) is a Brazilian remote weapon system produced by CTEx (Brazilian Army engineers) and Ares Aeroespacial e Defesa S.A.
 It's a flexible system able to receive many configurations, like 7.62×51mm NATO, 12.7 mm.
 The system gives soldiers 360° capacity and is equipped with night vision, thermal vision, high resolution camera and zoom.
 The project is in advanced stage.
-From now on, only minor modifications will be made in order to reduce the weight of the system, thus improving their performance.
+From now on, only minor modifications will be made in order to reduce system weight, thus improving their performance.

-Remax will be used with the Guarani, the next Brazilian armored personnel carrier.
+Remax will be used with the VBTP-MR Guarani, Brazil's next generation of armored personnel carriers.

 Development

 The Remax has been developed incrementally: